NickyBleiel/discovery-sf/connect.md

 - The maximum file size that can be uploaded is 50MB.
 - When creating a collection, you can select the document language (English is the default).
 See [Language support ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/discovery/language-support.html){: new_window} for the list of languages.
 Do not mix languages within the same collection.
 - By default, the documents in your collection will be converted using the configuration file provided, which is named **Default Configuration**.
 If you need to create a custom configuration file, see [Custom configuration ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/discovery/building.html#custom-configuration){: new_window}.
 - When documents are uploaded to a data collection, they are converted and enriched using the configuration file chosen for that collection.
-If you later decide to switch your collection to a different configuration file, all documents uploaded from that point forward will use the new configuration file.
-That means that the documents already uploaded to that collection will remain converted by the original configuration file unless you do one of the following:
+If you later decide to switch your collection to a different configuration file, any documents that are not re-uploaded remain in the collection converted by the original configuration file unless you do one of the following:
   - Create a new collection, select the new configuration file, then re-upload all of your documents.
-  - Retain your existing collection, switch to the new configuration file, delete all of the documents converted by the original configuration file, then re-upload them.
+  - Retain your existing collection, switch to the new configuration file, delete any documents that you can't re-upload.

 The following limits apply when uploading documents: